 As a financial planner, Landress saw younger clients struggling with student loan debt.

-In March 2017, Landress opened her own business called Financial Coach Meagan.
+So, in March 2017, Landress opened her own business called Financial Coach Meagan.
 She also took a deep dive into the student loan world and became a Certified Student Loan Professional™.

-Student loan loopholes and strategies
+Student loan repayment loopholes and strategies

 The world of student loans is complicated, and there are a lot of moving parts.
 I’m learning new things all the time, and it blows my mind because I do this all day, every day.